dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 ### Connection parameters

-The dbt Semantic Layer authenticates with `environmentId`, `SERVICE_TOKEN`, and `host`.
+The dbt Semantic Layer APIs authenticate with `environmentId`, `SERVICE_TOKEN`, and `host`.

-This applies to the dbt Semantic Layer APIs, which all currently use different host names.
-We recommend you provide users with separate input fields with these components (which dbt Cloud provides).
+We recommend you provide users with separate input fields with these components for authentication (dbt Cloud will surface these parameters for the user).

-For [JDBC](/docs/dbt-cloud-apis/sl-jdbc), you can construct the JDBC URL from these inputs.
-Or, you could request the full URL string.

 ## Best practices on exposing metrics: